will-cern/xroofit-readthedocs/docs/source/terminology.rst

 .. admonition:: \ \
   Statistical analysis is the process of make inferences about the values of parameters from a dataset of observables, using a parameterized probability model for the dataset.

+Therefore we need to understand the following terms: parameters, observables, models, datasets.

 Variables
 ---------
 A `variable` is simply something that has a value.
 They can be either `continuous` or `discrete`.
 Discrete variables may also called *categorical* variables.
 In a statistical analysis variables are either an `observable` or a `parameter`.
 There are two types of observable: `regular observables` and `global observables`.
 Parameters are in one of two possible states: they are either `floating` or `constant`.
 The former